• 2500 Bernard-Lefebvre Street, Laval, Quebec H7C 0A5, Canada

 • You have to manage a large volume of fast-paced production.
 Do you have dust collection solutions in place to prevent service disruptions due to paper clogging up your processes?

-Pulp and Paper: Protect Your Workers’ Health
+Pulp And Paper: Protect Your Workers’ Health

 Did you know that cellulose dust is highly explosive?
 All it takes is a spark, a static discharge, or friction between moving particles to cause a deflagration.
 You must therefore ensure that you meet the NFPA standards pertaining to the risks of fire and explosion.
 To comply with them and help you protect your workers, our experts can help you choose a dust collector tailored to your needs.